Building Businesses

 • How you’ll market your daycare to parents

-You'll need enough money to start and run your daycare.
-There are a few ways to get this money: you can use your own savings, get a loan from a bank, or apply for special money (called grants) that's just for childcare businesses.
+You’ll need enough money to start and run your daycare.
+There are a few ways to get this funding: you can use your own savings, get a loan from a bank, or apply for special funding (called grants) that’s meant for childcare businesses.

 You’ll need to get two important things: